ryanlj77/telos.contracts/contracts/trail/README.md

     Any user on the Telos Blockchain Network can create a ballot that is publicly viewable and votable by all users on the platform.

-    During Ballot creation, the Ballot publisher may specify which token they would like to use for counting votes.
-In most cases this will be the default `VOTE` token, but Trail offers additional services for creating privately-managed voting tokens that Ballot publishers can elect to use instead.
+    During Ballot creation, the Ballot publisher may specify which token they want to use for counting votes.
+In most cases this will be the default `VOTE` token, but Trail offers additional services for creating privately-managed voting tokens that Ballot publishers can use instead.

 * `Casting Votes`

-    All users who own a balance of `TLOS` are elligible to mirror their staked balance and receive `VOTE` tokens at a 1:1 rate.
+    All users who own a balance of `TLOS` are elligible to mirror their staked balance and receive `VOTE` tokens at a 1:1 ratio.
 These `VOTE` tokens are castable on any Ballot that is created for use with that token.

+    In short, regular `TLOS` tokens do not exist on the Trail platform they are instead swapped with `VOTE` tokens and those `VOTE` tokens are what are used to cast votes on Telos Governance proposals.

-    Additionally, if users have balance of custom tokens and there are open ballots for that token, they may cast their votes on those Ballots as well.
+    However, if users have balances of custom tokens and there are open ballots for those tokens, they may cast their votes on those Ballots as well.

 * `Custom Voting Token Creation`

-    Any user may create a custom voting token hosted by Trail that automatically inherits Trail's entire suite of voting services and fraud prevention tools.
+    Any user may create a custom voting token that automatically inherits Trail's entire suite of voting services and fraud prevention tools.

     For instance, a user could create a `BOARD` token to represent one board seat at their company.
-They would then own the entire `BOARD` token namespace within Trail and have the full authority to `mint` or `send` those board tokens to their intended owners.
+They would then own the entire `BOARD` token namespace within Trail and have the full authority to `mint` or `send` those tokens.
 Trail's verbose token interface even allows for additional token features (set at the time of token creation) such as `burning`, `seizing`, or `mutable_max`.

 * `Custom Token Ballots`

-    Once a user has created a custom voting token, any holder of that token may publish Ballots that are votable on by any holder of the custom token.
+    Once a user has created a custom voting token, any holder of that token may publish Ballots that are votable on by any other holder of that custom token.

     Continuing with the `BOARD` example, a board member could propose a vote for all `BOARD` holders.
-Ballots created for custom tokens operate exactly the same as Ballots running on the system-backed `VOTE` token, they simply use a custom token to count votes.
+Ballots created for custom tokens operate exactly the same as Ballots running on the system-backed `VOTE` token, they simply use a different token to count votes.

 * `Fraud Prevention`